bosun-monitor/bosun/docs/expressions.md

 ## Prometheus Query Functions

 Prometheus query functions query Prometheus TSDB(s) using the using the [Prometheus HTTP v1 API](https://prometheus.io/docs/prometheus/latest/querying/api/).
+When [`PromConf` in the system configuration](/system_configuration#promconf) is added these functions become available.

 There are currently two types of functions: functions that return time series sets (seriesSet) and information functions that are meant to be used interactively in the expression editor for information about metrics and tags.

 ### PrefixKey
-The PrefixKey is a quoted string used to query different promthesus backends as defined in the system conf (TODO: Document and link).
+The PrefixKey is a quoted string used to query different promthesus backends in [`PromConf` in the system configuration](/system_configuration#promconf).
 If the PrefixKey is missing (there are no brackets before the function), then "default" is used.
 For example the prefix in the following is `["it"]`:

 ```
 ["it"]prom("up", "namespace", "", "sum", "5m", "1h", "")